lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Finds the indicated GlobalVariable and returns its current value as a float.
+Returns: float: Finds the indicated GlobalVariable and returns its current value as a float.

 **Parameters**

-    formID: FormID as: "modfile.esp:012345", "012345" (absolute ID), "anEditorId" (will attempt an editorId lookup)
+    Form: globalVariable: the GLOB record targeted

 **Example**

-    global_getvalue "GameDaysPassed"
+    ; retrieve the GLOB via the editorID 'GameDaysPassed', and get it's current value
-    $$ will contain the number of in-game days passed as a float
+    set $gameDaysPassed resultfrom global_getvalue "GameDaysPassed"